scipion-chem/docs/plugins/chem-gromacs.rst

 |

-The result of this protocol is either a GromacsSystem, containing the Gromacs coordinates and topology files.
+The result of this protocol is a GromacsSystem, containing the Gromacs coordinates and topology files.
 The user can visualize the complex with PyMol using **Analyze Results**.

 |